loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 See the file CMake.txt in the distributed HDF5 source code (hdf5/release_docs/CMake.txt) for details.

-Release 1.8.4 versus Release 1.8.3, November 2009
+### Release 1.8.4 versus Release 1.8.3, November 2009
 This section lists interface-level changes and other user-visible changes in behavior in the transition from HDF5 Release 1.8.3 to Release 1.8.4.

 Embedded HDF5 Library Settings Information
-Library settings are now embedded in an HDF5 executable so that an “orphaned” executable can be queried (via the Unix strings command, for example) to display the library settings used to build it.
+Library settings are now embedded in an HDF5 executable so that an "orphaned" executable can be queried (via the Unix strings command, for example) to display the library settings used to build it.
 The embedded settings information is the same as that normally found in the libhdf5.settings file.

 This capability may be disabled with the use of the --disable-embedded-libinfo flag during configure.